kubernetes/contributor-site/content/en/blog/2023/sig-network-spotlight.md

 indication of our scope, but I can add some additional highlights on some of our current areas of focus (this is a non-exhaustive list of sub-projects):

-**kube-proxy & KPNG**
+_**kube-proxy & KPNG**_

-Those familiar with Kubernetes will know the `Service` API, which enables exposing a group of `Pods` over a network.
-The current standard implementation of `Service` is known as `kube-proxy`, but what may be unfamiliar to people is that there are a growing number of disparate alternative implementations on the rise in recent years.
+Those familiar with Kubernetes will know the Service API, which enables exposing a group of pods over a network.
+The current standard implementation of Service is known as `kube-proxy`, but what may be unfamiliar to people is that there are a growing number of disparate alternative implementations on the rise in recent years.
 To try and give provisions to these implementations (and also provide some areas of alignment so that implementations do not become too